 ❓ FAQ

-What is your main specialization?
+What is your primary specialization?

 Do you take on commercial projects?